Maurice Boucher: Life behind bars

-During the sentencing hearing, it was revealed that Boucher's daughter Mongeau received a "cut" of the profits made by drug dealers in the Hochelaga-Maisonneuve neighbourhood between 2011–2015 as she worked as messenger for her father and the Montreal underworld.
-Between November 2014 and February 2015, the police had Mongeau under surveillance, and noted that various drug dealers would drop off bags of cash at her home every Friday as she collected a "cut" of between $100,000–$160,000 dollars every week.
-At the time of her arrest in February 2015, the police found she had two bags of cash totaling $60,000 in her possession.
-The willingness of drug dealers to pay Mongeau a "cut" of their profits shows that Boucher still had influence in the Montreal underworld despite being in prison since 2002.
+During the sentencing hearing, it was revealed that Boucher's daughter Mongeau received a share of the profits made by drug dealers in the Hochelaga-Maisonneuve neighbourhood between 2011–2015 as she worked as messenger for her father and the Montreal underworld.
+Between November 2014 and February 2015, the police had Mongeau under surveillance, and noted that various drug dealers would drop off bags of cash at her home every Friday as she collected between $100,000–$160,000.
+At the time of her arrest in February 2015, the police found two bags of cash totalling $60,000 in her possession.
+The willingness of drug dealers to pay Mongeau ashare of their profits shows that Boucher still had influence in the Montreal underworld despite being in prison since 2002.
 Matthew Ferguson, the Crown Attorney prosecuting Boucher and Mongeau declined to explain to the media why the Crown had not presented evidence of Mongeau's involvement in the plot to kill Desjardins, leading to her acquittal with Mongeau only being sentenced to 21 months of community service for living off the proceeds of crime.

-In 2021, Boucher was the subject of Le Parloir – Manigances et déchéance de Maurice “Mom” Boucher, written by investigative journalists Éric Thibault and Félix Séguin about his life behind bars.

 According to Thibault and Séguin, Boucher strongly desired revenge against his former outlaws, should he ever be released, whom he regards as having betrayed him.
 Other revelations included a cancer diagnosis and long periods of time spent in solitary confinement.

 On 10 July 2022, La Presse reported that Boucher died while receiving palliative care for throat cancer.
 He was 69 years old.